 - Design and production

 - Figure drawing

 - Art history

 - Graphic design and electronic imaging

 Popular Career Options

 Graduates possess the design skills and interactive media experience to gain entry-level positions in advertising, publishing, cartooning, illustration and graphic art production.
 According to the U.S. Bureau of Labor Statistics, graphic designers typically require a bachelor's degree to gain entry-level careers within the field; however, assistant positions can be gained with an associate's degree.
 Some available job titles include:

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), graphic designers are projected to see a 1% growth in employment opportunities from 2014 to 2024.
-The BLS also reported the mean annual wage for these workers as $51,640 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), graphic designers are projected to see a 3% growth in employment opportunities from 2018 to 2028.
+The BLS also reported the median annual wage for these workers as $50,370 in May 2018.